yohanmoon/cs361_backup_service/README.md

 ### Receive Data
+How to receive data from the microservice:

-* Receive the data by decoing to get the string
+* Receive the data by decoding to get the string
    ```sh
    s.recv(1024).decode()
    ```
-   * The data received from the server will the absolute path of the backup file.
+   * The decoded string will the absolute path of the backup file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>